JonEliasMoen/IntervalsICUViz/README.md

 - npm run start
 - Enter your intervals.icu developer key: https://forum.intervals.icu/t/api-access-to-intervals-icu/609

+# Building
+- The app can be built for android with expo and eas cli

 # Bugs
 - There is a problem with the button on android.
 Still working on this in Master branch.
 Just remove the <Button> from settings.tsx
 - Loading data after user enters